MCarnegie/JS-pair/readme.md

-Click area
+## Click Area
-upgrade area
+## Upgrade area
-    Must have 2 upgrades that
+  - Must have 2 upgrades:
-        1. Upgrades value of each click (3 upgrades at least)
+    1. Upgrade the value of each click (at least 3 upgrades)
-        2. starts and upgrades an autoclciker timer so clicks happen automatically (one upgrade that starts auto click and 2 more that increase the speed) scoreboard shows how many points collected, current click value, how many upgrades in play present visually instead of numbers on screen rewards area
+    2. Start and upgrade an autoclicker timer so clicks happen automatically
+       - 1 upgrade starts the autoclicker
+       - 2 upgrades increase the autoclick speed

+## Scoreboard
+- Shows:
+  - Total points collected
+  - Current click value
+  - Number of upgrades in play
+- Must be presented visually instead of using numbers on screen

+## Rewards Area
-    Must have 5 different rewards
+- Must have 5 different rewards
-    each one must be repersented visually in a rewards area when reward earned show a congratulations message
+- Each reward must be visually represented in the rewards area
+- When a reward is earned, show a congratulations message